dvmarcilio/piranha/polyglot/piranha/README.md

 The output JSON is the serialization of- [`PiranhaOutputSummary`](/polyglot/piranha/src/models/piranha_output.rs) produced for each file touched or analyzed by Piranha.

-*It can be seen that the Python API is basically a wrapper around this command line interface.*
+*One can note that the Python API is basically a wrapper around this command line interface.*

 ### Languages supported